Germany - Agriculture

-Support to smallholder farmers is a strategic priority, and Germany places a special focus on women in this context.
-This support aims to make agriculture more productive, sustainable, and to improve adaptation to climate change, fostering innovation along the whole agricultural value chain.
-Small-scale farmers are being supported to move from subsistence farming to producing a marketable surplus.
+Support for smallholder farmers is a strategic priority, and Germany places a special focus on women in this context.
+This support aims to make agriculture more productive and sustainable, and to improve adaptation to climate change.
+Within this strategic priority, Germany hopes to foster innovation along the agricultural value chain with a focus on fair and secure tenure and land-use rights, as well as ensure resilience against famine, with small-scale farmers incentivized to move from subsistence farming to producing a marketable surplus.

 BMZ is responsible for agriculture policy broadly, including Special Initiative ‘ONE WORLD - No Hunger’; the BMEL represents Germany at FAO

 The BMZ leads on developing strategies for development cooperation policies.
 It works closely with the Federal Ministry for Food and Agriculture (BMEL), which represents Germany at the Food and Agriculture Organization (FAO), and drives cooperation with the organization (the BMZ leads on the relationship with WFP and IFAD).
 Within the BMZ, the directorate on ‘Decent work worldwide; food security’ is responsible for developing strategies on agriculture.